kptdev/kpt/porch/docs/running-on-gke.md

 gcloud container clusters create-auto --region us-central1 porch-dev
 ```

-**Note:** For development of Porch, in particular for runnign Porch tests,
+**Note:** For development of Porch, in particular for running Porch tests,
 Standard GKE cluster is currently preferable.
 Select a
 [GCP region](https://cloud.google.com/compute/docs/regions-zones#available)
  that works best for your needs: